Pattern formation in a coupled driven diffusive system: Field-based Lattice Model

 \subsection{Results from simulations and comparisons with the lattice gas}

-To explore the behavior of this model, we carry out simulations on lattices of several $L$'s from $32$ to $256$.
-We vary the overall density, $\rho$, from $0.10$ to $0.95$.
+To explore the behavior of this model, we carry out simulations on lattices of size $L$ ranging from $32$ to $256$, varying the overall density, $\rho$, from $0.10$ to $0.95$.
 Here, we report only results from the extreme cases of $\delta=0$ and $1$, which exhibit all the key phenomenology of the model at intermediate drive values.
-The main set of studies is initiated from a uniform initial state with $\rho_{A,B}\left( \mathbf{s}\right) = \rho/2$ and, for measurements in the steady-state, up to $100$ realizations per run, for up to $2\cdot10^{7}$ MCS.
+The main set of studies employs a uniform initial state with $\rho_{A,B}\left( \mathbf{s}\right) = \rho/2$ and, for measurements in the steady-state, up to $100$ realizations per run, for up to $2\cdot10^{7}$ MCS.
 With no drive ($\delta = 0$), the behavior is essentially the same as the WRLG, displaying a disordered (phase-separated) state at low (high) densities, with the critical density estimated to be $\rho_{c}^{\left(0\right)}\simeq0.39$.
 For $\rho$'s below this value, the structure factors are isotropic and display the standard Ornstein-Zernike form.
 Near criticality, we expect the properties to be in the Ising class \cite{eqRWLG1} and did not pursue this issue.
-At densities above $\rho_{c}^{\left(0\right)}$, the usual coarsening dynamics is observed and we verified \cite{thesisgui} that our system follows the Lifshitz-Slyozov law, i.e., characteristic length-scales associated with the peaks of structure factors grow initially as $t^{1/3}$.
-For densities closer to unity, the system exhibits arrested coarsening, with the lack of vacancies and the $A$-$B$ repulsion leading to considerable frustration.
+At densities above $\rho_{c}^{\left(0\right)}$, the usual coarsening dynamics is observed, and we verify \cite{thesisgui} that our system follows the Lifshitz-Slyozov law, i.e., characteristic length scales associated with the peaks of structure factors grow initially as $t^{1/3}$.
+For densities closer to unity, the system exhibits arrested coarsening, with the lack of vacancies and $A$-$B$ repulsion leading to considerable frustration.
 The system begins to lose ergodicity \footnote{Indeed, for $\rho$ as low as just $0.5$, certain configurations are \textquotedblleft frozen\textquotedblright.
 Examples include the checkerboard pattern (all white squares vacant, alternate black ones filled with $A$ or $B$) and similarly alternate rows or columns.
 Note that such configurations are also present in the WRLG, as $\rho=0,\pm1$ appears simply as $n=0,\pm1$.
 As a result, the particular density $\rho_g$ at which this transition occurs may depend on the initial condition.} and exhibits glassy behavior.
-Given the limitations of our computational resources, systems starting with $\rho_{A,B}\left( \mathbf{s}\right) =\rho/2$ quickly freeze into labyrinthine patterns that resemble those of Turing-Swift-Hohenberg \cite{Alar-Clerc}.
-A rough estimate of this \textquotedblleft glass transition\textquotedblright\ density is $\rho_{g}\sim0.9$.
+Systems starting with $\rho_{A,B}\left( \mathbf{s}\right) =\rho/2$ quickly freeze into labyrinthine patterns that resemble those of the Turing-Swift-Hohenberg model \cite{Alar-Clerc}.
+A rough estimate of the \textquotedblleft glass transition\textquotedblright\ density is $\rho_{g}\sim0.9$.
 Typical configurations from these two (expected) phases and the final glassy regime of the $\delta=0$ system are schematically depicted in Fig.~\ref{fig:phase-diagram}(b).